 They must apply through the websites or typing centres of the relevant GDRFA in their Emirate of residence.

-What happens if I overstay a UAE Visa?
+What Happens if I Overstay in Dubai on a Tourist Visa?

-If you overstay a UAE visa, you will have to pay a fine of AED 100 for every day that you have overstayed.
+If you overstay your Dubai visa, you will have to pay a fine of AED 100 for every day that you have overstayed.
 If you know you need to stay longer, you should apply for a visa extension.

 Last Updated on